Top 15 Late Stage Venture Capital Firms to Watch

 Image of Sequoia Capital - Late Stage VC Firm

-• Industries of focus: Energy, financial, enterprise, healthcare, internet, mobile
+• Industries of focus: Energy, financial, enterprise, healthcare, internet, and mobile

 • Founded: 1972